john-s-butler-dit/Maths-in-the-Wild/99_Misc/index.md

 permalink: /99_Misc/
 ---

 Maths is everywhere in the wild.
-Here are some suggestions from the last few maths weeks.
+There are loads of way of learning about like reading, watching and listening about it.
+Here are some suggestions from the last few Maths Weeks.

 - [Books with a bit of Maths](./01_Books/)